Metric¶

 Returns the value of the constant

-, if defined.- Parameters:
+parameter, if defined.- Parameters:

 param (str) – The symbolic name of the parameter to retrieve.